kragen/derctuo/markdown/toolpath-optimization.md

 time.
 Adding an assembly step at the end of a process can allow you to stamp a product out of sheet steel instead of milling it out of a billet, making it orders of magnitude cheaper.
-A PLA FDM 3-D printer can't make things out of sheet steel, but it can definitely print press-forming dies for a sheet-metal brake, or beading dies for a bead-rolling machine.
+A PLA FDM 3-D printer can’t make things out of sheet steel, but it can definitely print press-forming dies for a sheet-metal brake, or beading dies for a bead-rolling machine.

-So it's worthwhile to keep in mind the possibility of *indirect* construction, by constructing tools or parts that are then used — perhaps many times — for the desired final product.
+So it’s worthwhile to keep in mind the possibility of *indirect* construction, by constructing tools or parts that are then used — perhaps many times — for the desired final product.